D13David/ctf-writeups/tenablectf23/stego/pi_is_overrated/README.md

 1710460813
 ```

 This is probably where most teams struggled, including me.
 Finding the connection what to actually do with all those non-existing hints.
 The trick was, use the numbers as index *into* `e` and analyse the sequence of numbers starting at these indice.
 To do this, webservices exists, for instance [`here`](http://www.subidiom.com/pi/pi.asp).
-Choosing mode `Display 25 digits from start position` and constant `E` we can find the 25 digits:
+Choosing mode `Display 25 digits from start position` and constant `E` we can find the 25 digit sequences:

 ```
 268293811  => 1021089719722600266340076